debugdeem/CountYourBlessings/README.md

 This is an engineering product by @debugdeem.

 Background: Muslims are required to pray 5 times a day.
-The prayer is made of units called rakats.
-Each rakat (bowing) includes 1 ruku and 2 sajdas/sujoods (prostration).
+The prayer is made up of units called rakats.
+Each rakat includes 1 ruku (bowing) and 2 sajdas/sujoods (prostration).
 A sajda is when the forehead touches the prayer mat.
 The five daily prayers have different rakats for each time of day.

 Fajr (morning prayer): 2 rakat
 Zuhr (early afternoon prayer): 4 rakat